Kundara: Kundara Proclamation

 Velu Thambi Dalawa, the Prime Minister/Diwan (Dalava) to King Balarama Varma of Travancore in present-day Kerala was one of the earliest opponents of British rule.
 Velu Thampi dalawa in January 1809 made a proclamation known as the Kundara Proclamation.
 It was an open call to arms, exhorting the common people to rise up against the British and to overthrow them.
 There was a massive response to his rallying call.
 Dalawa had to commit suicide on exile later at Mannadi near Adoor.

 In the year 2007, the then Education Minister of Kerala, Shri.
 M A Baby, unveiled the 'Kundara Vilambaram' memorial at Ellampallor from where the proclamation was made two centuries ago.

 Industrial history

 Since early days Kundara developed as a market place for trade due to 21 feet wide Quilon Sengotta Road that connected Travancore to Madras Presidency and proximity to water transport through Ashtamudi Lake.
 In 1904 the Kollam-Sengottai rail line opened up through Kundara.
 This development facilitated ease of transportation of man, machine and raw material for industrial production to Kollam through rail line from Madras.

 In the 1920s Cashew industry boomed in and around Kollam.
 This gave the first taste of modern industry to Kundara and adjoining areas.

-In the 1930s an industrialist hailing from Virudhunagar named Natarajan started a factory for producing Caustic Soda and Bleaching powder named Vellimon Alkalies limited.
-This unit availed help from German technicians and the return of experts due to World War II forced conversion of this industrial unit to cotton for brief period and later on 1946, it got converted to Laxmi Starch Ltd, Kundara.
-It was Asia's largest starch factory during its helmdays.
-In late 1980s labour unrest and electricity shortage led to fall of this industry.

 Kundara had abundant reserves of China-clay the key raw material for Ceramic and Porcelain.
 In 1937 during reign of Chithira Thirunal Balarama Varma the clay processing industry was started in Kundara.
 In the 1960s this developed into The Kerala Ceramics Limited.